Lifelong Generative Modeling: Appendix

 \subsection{Model Architecture}

-We utilized two different architectures for our experiments.
-When we utilize a dense network (-D- in experiments) we used two layers of 512 to map to the latent representation and two layers of 512 to map back to the reconstruction for the decoder.
-We used batch norm \cite{ioffe2015batch} and ELU (and sometimes SeLU) activations for all the layers barring the layer projecting into the latent representation and the output layer.
+We used two different architectures for our experiments.
+When we use a dense network (-D) we used two layers of 512 units to map to the latent representation and two layers of 512 to map back to the reconstruction for the decoder.
+We used batch norm \cite{ioffe2015batch} and ELU activations for all the layers barring the layer projecting into the latent representation and the output layer.
 Note that while we used the same architecture for EWC we observed a drastic negative effect when using batch norm and thus dropped it's usage.
-The convolution architectures used the architecture described below for the encoder and the decoder (where the decoder used conv-transpose layers for upsampling).
+The convolution architectures (-C) used the architecture described below for the encoder and the decoder (where the decoder used conv-transpose layers for upsampling).
 The notation is [OutputChannels, (filterX, filterY), stride]: